Updated February 7, 2016.

-I attended the Envestnet Advisor Summit at the Chicago Hilton this past week.
+I attended the Envestnet Advisor Summit at the Chicago Hilton in 2014.
 Excellent conference, Envestnet offers a robust platform for financial advisors.
 A colleague urged me to attend and I’m glad I did.

 The highlight of the conference was Peyton Manning’s keynote address on Friday morning.
 Regular readers here know that I am diehard fan of the Green Bay Packers, but I think all football fans have to respect Manning’s skill and his character.
 His address was about leadership and being a game changer.
 I felt that several of his remarks and comments have a direct correlation to being a successful investor.

 Thrive on discomfort

 Manning made this reference in terms of it being a key trait of game changers.
 I think this is a key trait of successful investors as well.